+3 class hours, 3 credits.
 A study of painting, sculpture, and architecture from prehistoric times to the present.
 Fundamental concepts of art analysis will also be introduced.
+Prerequisite: HUMN 201 or 202.

 HUMN 401 Studio Drawing and Painting

 2 class hours, 2 studio hours, 3 credits.